 The top ten words used to describe the desired community in 10 years were: inclusive, accepting, safe, welcoming, vibrant, accessible, friendly, connected, better and diverse.

-The aim of Exploring our Community is to prioritise the values of the State Disability Plan and identify attitudes and behaviours desired for our community.
+The aim of Exploring our Community was to prioritise the values of the State Disability Plan and identify attitudes and behaviours desired for our community.
 The results will inform the development of a long-term social (behaviour) change campaign to support the Plan.

-Consultation to Explore our Community took place between February and April 2019 with 28 face-to-face workshops across Perth metropolitan and regional Western Australia.
+Consultation to Explore our Community took place between February and April 2019 with 28 face-to-face workshops across Perth and regional Western Australia.
 The workshops were supported by an online survey and conversations kits that were available for groups.

 The workshops were open to all Western Australians.
 15% of participants were living with a disability, 14% were carers, 16% were families of a person with a disability, 26% worked in the sector, 14% worked for a government department, 5% had a general interest in the State Disability Plan and 10% were unknown.
 In summary: